Natalie's Health

 • Let the batter rest for 1-2 minute.

-• In meantime, heat pancake pan over medium heat and coat with coconut oil cooking spray or coconut oil using the brush.
+• Meantime, heat pancake pan over medium heat and coat with coconut oil cooking spray or coconut oil using the brush.

 • Top the pancake with diced apple.
 Push the apple chunks into the batter.